jess-of-the-woods/tid_til/notes/linux/terminal.md

 #### passwd
 - `passwd userName`: sets a password for a user.
+- `sudo passwd -e userName`: sets userName's password to expire so they must reset at next login

 - [Linux and Unix passwd command](http://www.computerhope.com/unix/upasswor.htm)

 ### tmux (terminal multiplexer)